March 6, 2017

 But everything changed in 2015 when the Google Tag Manager V2 was introduced.
 A totally redefined user interface, much clearer workflow, auto-event listeners, and most importantly – a rapidly growing number of Google Tag Manager online courses and tutorials.

-Update (2018): Here’s a premium Google Tag Manager course that I’ve been crafting for a while that explains basic and intermediate topics related to GTM, e.g. form tracking, conversion and sales tracking, GDPR, etc.
+- Premium Google Tag Manager Course for Beginners (with 9 hours of video content).
+I’ve been crafting this one for quite some time.
+It explains basic and intermediate topics related to GTM, e.g. form tracking, conversion and sales tracking, GDPR, etc.

 Google Tag Manager Best Practices: Conclusion